 Influenced by this residency, Kindler von Knobloch’s works in the exhibition are inspired by traditional Japanese sliding panel doors, mounted on large timber beams that bisect the gallery, using the industrial steel and concrete pillars as supports.
 The panels are coated in light sensitive cyanotype solution, historically used in the reproduction of architectural blueprints, and are freely moveable by visitors.
 Obscuring and revealing views of the gallery space and artworks, encourages contemplative looking and exploration, as well as controlling the movement and flow of people through the exhibition area.
 The juxtaposition of craft aesthetics and infrastructural engineering shows a duality of human attitudes towards communal work and recreation environments.

 Williams continues his engagement with surfaces, implementing standard building and construction materials to replicate the textures and geological strata.
-The patterns and finishes of bespoke domestic interior decoration (such as marble countertops) combined with the increasingly specialized culture of hand-craftsmanship (stone carvers, glaziers, weavers), are echoed in Williams’ parquet floor/tectonic plate inspired sculptures.
-His use of man-made plastic-based materials (foam, resin) is pertinent to the discovery of newest layer in the geological record, ‘Plastiglomerate’ (the name given to the agglomerate of used-plastic debris with natural materials that is forming over the parts of the Earth’s surface).
-Williams calls attention to the ecological issues of artistic practice in the context of climate catastrophe, and the world beyond the interior.
+The patterns and finishes of bespoke domestic interior decoration (such as marble countertops and skirting boards) combined with the increasingly specialised culture of hand-craftsmanship (stone carvers, glaziers, weavers), are echoed in Williams’ parquet floor/tectonic plate inspired sculptures.
+Literature and printed matter is also referenced in his use of Sundeala, a surface most commonly used to display written notices as bulletin boards, this material’s grey colour is an aggregate of the compressed newsprint used in its production.
+Williams’ use of man-made plastic-based materials (foam, resin) is pertinent to the discovery of newest layer in the geological record, ‘Plastiglomerate’ (the name given to the agglomerate of used-plastic debris with natural materials that is forming over the parts of the Earth’s surface), calling attention to the ecological issues of artistic practice in the context of climate catastrophe, and the world beyond the interior.